We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Both streaming services have their strengths and weaknesses, but it all comes down to your personal preference.
 If you prefer dubbed anime, then you should go with Funimation.
 On the other hand, Crunchyroll is great at releasing the newest shows, but you can’t expect a plethora of dubbed episodes.

 When you finally decide on a streaming service, you’ll immediately ask yourself “What do I watch?”
-If you feel daring enough, check out the most brutal anime of all time.
+Check out the most underrated anime of the 21st century!